 How to assign roles

-To assign roles to Incydr users, go to Administration > Environment > Users, select a user, and then select Edit from the action menu in the upper-right corner.
+To assign roles to Incydr users, go to Administration > Environment > Users, select a user, and edit their settings.

 For more details, see Manage user roles.